23rd – 28th April 2023.

-After two online-only Assemblies, the 2022 edition will feature a combination of in-person experiences and online participation.
+The EGU General Assembly 2023 will be held at the Austria Center Vienna (ACV) with sessions both in person and online.
 Zurich Flood Resilience Alliance colleagues from the following partner organisations will be in attendance, running sessions and presenting knowledge on flood resilience:

 - Grantham Research Institute on Climate Change and the Environment at London School of Economics (LSE)